Francisco Peña (baseball): Baltimore Orioles

-On the same day he was designated for assignment by the Royals, Peña was traded to the Baltimore Orioles for cash considerations.
-He played in 24 games for the Norfolk Tides of the Class AAA International League, before he was promoted to the major leagues on May 31, 2016, while Orioles backup catcher Caleb Joseph went on the disabled list.
-On June 2, 2016, Peña started and debuted for the Orioles.
-He went 2 for 4 with 2 RBI and hit his first major league home run to help the Orioles defeat the Red Sox 12–7.
-Peña ended his 2016 season with a .200 batting average.
-On February 10, 2017, Peña was designated for assignment.
+On the same day he was designated for assignment by the Royals, Peña was traded to the Baltimore Orioles in exchange for cash considerations.
+He played in 24 games for the Norfolk Tides of the Triple–A International League, before he was promoted to the major leagues on May 31, 2016, while Orioles backup catcher Caleb Joseph went on the disabled list.
+On June 2, Peña started and debuted for the Orioles.
+He went 2-for-4 with two RBI and hit his first major league home run to help the Orioles defeat the Boston Red Sox 12–7.
+Peña ended his 2016 season with a .200 batting average, one home run, and three RBI.

-On May 2, 2017, he was recalled from AAA Norfolk to replace the injured Welington Castillo.
-Peña was designated for assignment for the third time in 2017 on June 10.
-He elected free agency on October 3, 2017.
+On February 10, 2017, Peña was designated for assignment by the Orioles.
+He cleared waivers and was sent outright to Triple–A Norfolk on February 15.
+On May 2, Peña had his contract selected from Triple–A Norfolk to replace the injured Welington Castillo.
+In 5 games for Baltimore, he went 5-for-10 (.500) with 2 home runs and 2 RBI.
+Peña was designated for assignment for on June 10.
+He cleared waivers and was sent outright to Norfolk on June 13.
+Peña elected free agency on October 3.

 St. Louis Cardinals

 On December 13, 2017, Pena signed a minor league contract with the St. Louis Cardinals.
-He made the active roster as the backup catcher, from a NRI in Spring Training, on March 23, 2018, and will make-up a four-man bench.
-He elected free agency on November 3, 2018.
-On December 1, 2018, it was incorrectly reported that the Cardinals resigned Peña to a minor league contract with an invitation to spring training.
+He made the active roster as the backup catcher, from a NRI in Spring Training, on March 23, 2018, as part of a four-man bench.
+In 58 games for St. Louis, Peña batted .203/.239/.271 with two home runs and eight RBI.
+On November 2, he was removed from the 40–man roster and sent outright to the Triple–A Memphis Redbirds.
+However, he subsequently elected free agency the same day.

+On December 1, 2018, it was incorrectly reported that the Cardinals re–signed Peña to a minor league contract with an invitation to spring training.
 This was due to an error on the date of a story reporting the previous year contract.

 San Francisco Giants

-On May 2, 2019, Pena was traded to the San Francisco Giants in exchange for cash considerations.
-He was later activated for the organization's AAA affiliate, the Sacramento River Cats, who won the Pacific Coast League and went on to win the 2019 AAA National Championship, being the first time in minor league history a team won 3 titles.
-Fans and the media alike both considered Pena to be a key factor in the team's championship run, having lead a large part of the team's offensive stats for a majority of the season.
-Despite winning his first AAA title, he entered free agency following the 2019 season.
+On May 2, 2019, Peña was traded to the San Francisco Giants in exchange for cash considerations.
+He was later activated for the organization's Triple–A affiliate, the Sacramento River Cats, who won the Pacific Coast League and went on to win the 2019 Triple–A National Championship, being the first time in minor league history a team won 3 titles.
+Fans and the media alike both considered Peña to be a key factor in the team's championship run, having led a large part of the team's offensive stats for a majority of the season.
+He elected free agency following the season on November 4.

 Cincinnati Reds

 On January 4, 2020, Peña signed a minor league deal with the Cincinnati Reds.
-He became a free agent on November 2, 2020.
+Peña did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+He became a free agent on November 2.